RQ

 These deliver the biggest EPC improvement per pound spent:

 Best value first move: If your loft has less than 270mm of insulation, top it up.
-It's the cheapest and most effective single improvement for most UK homes.
+The Energy Saving Trust rates it as the cheapest and most effective single improvement for most UK homes.

 Medium-Cost Measures